 - High school GPA range: 1.0 - 4.3; median high school GPA: 2.7

 - 79% of participating students are members of minority groups

 - 72% of participating students are immigrants or children of immigrant parents

 - 73% of participating students are first generation college students

 - 63% of participating students report an annual family income less than half the median family income in the Northern Virginia region

-More information on Pathway student demographics is available in the Information Center
+More Pathway student demographics are available from the Information Center.

 For more information on applying to Pathway, please click here.